Esraa0609/Twitter-sentiment-analysis/README.md

 ## 🧠 Why I built this

 In the age of social media, public opinion moves faster than ever.
-Businesses, researchers, and policymakers can no longer afford to guess what people think — they need real-time, data-driven sentiment insights.
+Businesses, researchers, and policymakers can no longer afford to guess what people think.
+They need real-time, data-driven sentiment insights.

 I wanted to create a tool that:
 - Helps brands track customer satisfaction 💼